Sheffield–Lincoln line: Clarborough Junction-Sykes Junction branch

 The line diverged from the MS&LR main line at Clarborough junction ran through Leverton, Cottam and Torksey to Sykes Junction (located about 1.3 mi northwest of Saxilby).
 Services from Sheffield via the branch line to Lincoln, then continuing to Grimsby and Cleethorpes via Market Rasen, used to operate along the line.
 Opening of the line was delayed for four months by controversy over the safety of Torksey Viaduct.
 It is now a Grade II listed structure, though the line closed to passengers on 2 November 1959.

-In 1967 the line was reopened from Clarborough Junction to Cottam to serve Cottam power stations and is now solely used for freight traffic.
+In 1967 the line was reopened from Clarborough Junction to Cottam to serve Cottam power stations and solely used for freight traffic.
 On reopening, Clarborough Junction signalbox was closed and control passed to Thrumpton, and the two level crossings were converted to automatic half barriers.
 The Thrumpton box was rebuilt in 2014.

 With the closure of Cottam power station in 2019, the line has since remained disused with it.
 The final train to travel over this branchline was "The Cottam Farewell" railtour, which travelled over the line on 28 September 2019.
 The train line is still classed as "Live" despite no trains passing down the line since this date.
 Mandatory inspections and patrols still take place of which are done on foot, however there are no official plans to reopen the line for passenger or freight traffic as of March 2023.